tigerbrokers/electron-crash-report-server/README.md

 5. :bomb: your application

 Reports are available at `submitUrl` (or your inbox by enabling email).
-Disabling `http` will remove the ability to view reports online.
+Disabling `web` will remove the ability to view reports online.

+With `web` enabled the `config.ini` file is editable online at <http://domain.tld:1127/config>.
+Changes made to the config through either the web or `config.ini` directly require a server restart before changes take effect.

 **Note** that you need to start the `crashReporter` in both the main and renderer processes if you wish to generate